 Use Social Media

 Follow your favourite retailers through social media to gain the best deals.
 Always search for discount codes prior to making the purchase online in which there are plenty of websites offering discount codes for retailers.
-The trend of social shopping is on the rise and to reflect this, retailers are assigning more resources, time and effort to promoting their online social sites.
+The trend of social shopping is on the rise and to reflect this, retailers are assigning more resources, time and effort to promote their online social sites.

 Don’t leave it Until the Last Minute